jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-06-17

+The arm instance on Oracle has been running really well.
+Infact we hosted a full fat modded Minecraft server on it and its been able to handle it like a pro.
+I hosted a service on it last night and I have been thinking about switching to arm fully.
+I think I will be able to switch well given that I dockerize everything.
+Let me think about this.

 # 2022-06-16

 Made a webapp for prototyping with nearley.
 It will be an enabler for me just because past few days I've learnt alot about compilers.
 I will certainly be messing around with fun languages.